Woven by Adam Smith

 Planning a Visit: Hours, Format, and Getting There

 Woven operates a limited weekly schedule that reflects its tasting-menu format.
 The kitchen is closed Monday and Tuesday.
 Wednesday through Thursday, service runs dinner only from 6:30 PM to 9 PM.
 Friday and Saturday offer both lunch (12:30 PM to 2:30 PM) and dinner (6:30 PM to 9 PM).
 Sunday lunch runs 12:30 PM to 2:30 PM with no evening service.
-The Friday and Saturday lunch slots are the most accessible for visitors combining the meal with the Ascot area, and they allow for the 246-acre grounds before or after the meal.
+Friday and Saturday lunch services are the easiest to fit into a day in the area, and the grounds can be enjoyed before or after the meal.
 The tasting menu is priced at £185 per person; guests should expect a meal of several hours.

 Coworth Park sits on Blacknest Road in Sunningdale, between Ascot and Virginia Water in the SL5 postal area.
 The property is reachable by train to Sunningdale or Ascot stations, or by car from the M25.
 Those staying overnight can combine the meal with the hotel's spa facilities; the Ascot hotels guide covers the full accommodation picture in the area.
 For those planning a wider trip, the Ascot experiences guide and Ascot wineries guide map the area's broader offer.
 Kitchens operating at this level in country house settings, from Hand and Flowers in Marlow to hide and fox in Saltwood, tend to book weeks to months ahead; the same applies here, particularly for Friday and Saturday dinner.